Social Contribution

 Support for Building Monastic Schools

 Sumitomo Forestry is involved in the Myanmar Monastic School Support Team and the secretariat, bodies established to support the construction of monastic school-style community schools in Myanmar.
 Activities which began in 2014 aim to build one monastic-style school every year through donations of companies and individuals who see the benefit.
 Six schools have been completed to date.
-At the completion of a school, the donor companies held an opening ceremony with participants from advocating companies and an opportunity to engage with the local children.
+After the school was completed, a ceremony was held at the site to open the school.
+It was attended by participants from supporting companies, which created an opportunity to engage with the local children.

 Construction of Monastic Schools by Myanmar Monastic School Support Team, in Number